Riemann-Hilbert approach to a generalized sine kernel and applications: Acknowledgements

 \section{Acknowledgements}

 We are very grateful to A.~R.~Its for useful and numerous discussions.
 J. M. M., N. S. and V. T. are supported by CNRS.
 N. K., K. K. K., J. M. M. and V. T. are supported by the ANR program GIMP ANR-05-BLAN-0029-01.
 N. K. and V. T. are supported by the ANR program MIB-05 JC05-52749.
-N. S. is supported by the French-Russian Exchange Program, the Program of RAS Mathematical Methods of the Nonlinear Dynamics, RFBR-08-01-00501a, Scientific Schools 795.2008.1.
+We acknowledge support from the French-Russian Exchange Program GDRI-471 of CNRS and RFBR-09-01-93106-CNRSa.
+N. S. is also supported by the Program of RAS Mathematical Methods of the Nonlinear Dynamics, RFBR-08-01-00501a, Scientific Schools 795.2008.1.
 N. K and N. S. would like to thank the Theoretical Physics group of the Laboratory of Physics at ENS Lyon for hospitality, which makes this collaboration possible.